yjlim-larr/Reinforcement_learning/Inverse_RL/Linear IRL/README.md

 Their main result characterizing the set of solutions is the follwing:
 <p align="center"> <img src="./img/Theorem3.png" alt="MLE" width="80%" height="80%"/> </p>

-* Key points of that theorem are
+* Key points of that are
 1) (I - γPa1) is always invertible (I don't understand why it has no zero eigenvalues.)
 2) Remark: (Pa1−Pa)(I−γPa1)−1R≻0 is necessary and sufficient for π ≡ a1 to be unique optimal policy.
 Proof: Let's think about its original form: P_a1 V^π >= P_a V^π.
 From that form, if π is optimal, π(s) ≡ a1's 's' element in P_a1, V^π has the biggest value.
 So We can easily think that P_a1 V^π > P_a V^π is true when optimal π(s) ≡ a1.